MSP: Chase that ended in fatal crash was justified

-ROCKFORD, Mich. - Michigan State Police say that the officer that was pursuing a fleeing vehicle Saturday night before a fatal crash was following department protocol.
+ROCKFORD, Mich. — Michigan State Police say the trooper who was pursuing a fleeing vehicle Saturday night before a fatal crash was following department protocol.

 Initial review of seven questions that officers have to consider before initiating a chase were followed, according to a Michigan State Police review in Rockford.
 The case will now be reviewed in Lansing as well.
 The Kent County Prosecutor will also be reviewing the case.